 More about pursuing a career in television - it's not really advertised as an option by a lot of the careers services at Durham, which I find frustrating as it's such an exciting path!
 It is very hard to break your way into, especially getting that first bit of experience, and I wish I'd had more guidance on how to do so.
 Feel free to contact me if you need any advice!

-I am one of 16 Production Trainees employed by the BBC each year, where you complete three four month placements in television and radio to train you for a career in production.
+I was one of 16 Production Trainees employed by the BBC each year, where you complete three four month placements in television and radio to train you for a career in production.
 I am currently working at Front Row at Radio Four, at Assistant Producer Level.
 I have also worked at Current Affairs, as part of the wider BBC Production Talent Pool for Runners and Production Management Assistants.
 I would be happy to give advice on getting into the BBC, or on getting work in television/radio in general.
 Also happy to give advice on applying for Masters courses, having just completed a Masters at Oxford University.

 BP funded project in the Durham maths department at the end of my second year.